 Three terms that are often used synonymously are Quality Inspection (QI), Quality Assurance (QA) and Quality Control (QC).
 However, there are some important differences between the three.

 - Quality Inspections – Quality inspections are carried out after production, i.e. when the product is already finished.
-The production process is not taken into account in this form of quality assessment.
-Only the final quality result of the actually manufactured products.
+The production process is not taken into account in this form of quality assessment, only the final quality result of the actually manufactured products.

 - Quality Control – Quality control, on the other hand, means that the products are not only tested for defects, but also that the cause of these defects is traced down.
 These results are passed on to the management level as well as to the individual factory workers.
 They can then learn from the process errors and thus reduce the error rate and improve quality.
-Thus, quality inspections are a party of quality control, but the term involves more activities than just the plain inspection of products.
+Thus, quality inspections are a part of quality control but the term involves more activities than just the plain inspection of products.

-What Does The Inspection Process Look Like?
+Product Quality Inspection Step-By-Step: What Does the Inspection Process Look Like?

-Step 1 – Define The Product Requirements & Expectations
+Step 1 – Define the Product Requirements & Expectations

 Potential product problems can be identified at this stage and the design can be changed if necessary so that no errors will occur during production.
 You then give your list of requirements to your manufacturer.
 Later you can use the same list to send it to the quality inspection company, which then checks whether the specifications have been adhered to.

-Step 2 – Choose A Suitable Third-Party Inspection
+Step 2 – Choose a Suitable Third-Party Inspection

-Also, although it is not a must, most reputable third party inspection companies are certified according to certain international standards, for example according to ISO 9001:2015 standards.
+Most reputable third party inspection companies are certified according to certain international standards, for example according to ISO 9001:2015 standards.
 ISO 9001:2015 is a norm that defines the global standard for quality management systems.

 In most countries, there are also local public institutions that give out official licenses for quality inspection companies.
 In China, for example, the General Admission of Quality Supervision, Inspection & Quarantine (AQSIQ) carefully vets and selects the companies that are eligible for the AQSIQ license.